JoseLuCG/Proyecto_FinalCurso/README.md

 ## **Description:**

-The proyect will be based in develop a social aplication that
+The proyect will be based in develop a social aplication that allows users increment your social circle and